pbrb/pbrb.gov/_pages/home.md

 # About

-The Public Buildings Reform Board (PBRB) was established with the passing of P.L.
+The Public Buildings Reform Board (PBRB) was established under P.L.
 114-287, the Federal Assets Sale & Transfer Act of 2016 (FASTA), as an independent agency to identify opportunities for the Federal government to significantly reduce its inventory of civilian real property and thereby reduce costs.
-Appointed in May 2019, the Board is well underway in delivering it's first set of recommendations, referred to as tranche one, within 180 days of their appointment.
+Sworn into service in May 2019, the Board is well underway in delivering it's first set of recommendations required within 180 days of their appointment.

 ### FASTA